-We first examined Stockoutsit, a dummy variable that takes the value of 1 if SKU s experiences at least one stockout at DC i in period t, and is 0 otherwise.
+We first examined $Stockout{sit}$, a dummy variable that takes the value of 1 if SKU s experiences at least one stockout at DC i in period t, and is 0 otherwise.
 We then examined a few other operations variables in order to explain any change we observed in stockouts.
-Among them, Inventorysit, is inventory (in days of sales) of SKU s carried by DC i in period t.
-Sales forecast level sit is the ratio between actual and forecasted sales of SKU s carried by DC i in operations management.
+Among them, Inventory{sit}, is inventory (in days of sales) of SKU s carried by DC i in period t.
+Sales forecasts_level{sit} is the ratio between actual and forecasted sales.
+It is also called AF ratio, a standard measure of forecasting accuracy in operations management.
 It reflects the bias in sales forecasts.
-Sales forecast noise sit is the standard deviation in weekly AF ratios for SKU s carried by DC i in period t.
+Sales forecasts_noise ${sit}$ is the standard deviation in weekly AF ratios.
 It reflects the noise in sales forecasts.

-Our main independent variables include $Integration_t$ , a dummy variable that indicates the time periods after the integration, $NonCSD_s$ , a dummy variable that indicates whether the SKU is a NonCSD product, and the interaction term between $Integration_t$ and $NonCSD_s$ .
-We also included several control variables, all at the DC-SKU-period level, that might affect each dependent variable.
-Among them, $Sales{sit}$ is the quantity (in standardized cases) of SKU s sold by

-DC i in period t, log transformed.
-Sales Volatilitysit is measured using the coefficient of variation (CV) in sales, or the standard deviation of sales normalized by its mean.
+Our main independent variables include Integration_t, a dummy variable that indicates the time periods after the integration, NonCSD_s, a dummy variable that indicates whether the SKU is a NonCSD product, and the interaction term between Integration_t and NonCSD_s.
+We also included several control variables.
+Among them, Sales{sit} is the quantity (in standardized cases) of SKU s sold by DC i in period t, log transformed.
+Sales volatility{sit} is measured using the coefficient of variation in sales, or the standard deviation of sales normalized by its mean.

 Table 1 provides sample descriptive statistics and correlation matrix for the combined sample of own- and rival products.
-The unit of analysis is DC-SKU-period.
 An average SKU had a 25% chance of stockouts at a DC in every period.
-About 40% of the observations were for NonCSDs.
+42% of the observations were for NonCSDs.
 An average SKU was sold in 154 (exp(5.04)) cases per period per DC.
 The volatility in weekly sales for an average DC-SKU-period was 0.17.
 The average inventory was about 31 days of actual sales.
 The average AF ratio was 1.01.
 That is, on average, sales forecasted by DCs were about 99% of actual sales.
-The standard deviation in forecasting was 0.14.
+The standard deviation in forecasts was 0.14.

-Table 2 compares mean values before and after integration, for own-CSDs, own-NonCSDs, and rival brands, respectively.
-A few key differences can be observed from the table.
-First, before integration DCs sold far more own-CSDs ( $\exp(5.58)=265$ cases per DC-SKU-period) and rival CSDs ( $\exp(5.39)=219$ cases) than own-NonCSDs (( $\exp(4.47)=89$ cases).
+Table 2 compares mean values before and after integration, for own-CSDs, own-NonCSDs, and rival brands, respectively.3 A few key differences can be observed from the table.
+First, before integration DCs sold far more own-CSDs (exp(5.58)=265 cases per DC-SKU-period) and rival CSDs (exp(5.39)=219 cases) than own-NonCSDs ((exp(4.47)=89 cases).
 Secondly, there was no significant change in stockout rates for own-CSDs after integration.
 In comparison, there was a significant reduction in stockout rates for own-NonCSDs (p-value=0.040) and an increase in stockout rates for rival products (p-value=0.080).
 Thirdly, there was a reduction in sales per SKU and an increase in sales volatility across the board, most likely due to increased product variety.
 Fourthly, DCs kept more inventory for NonCSDs than for both own- and rival CSDs, reflecting the extra buffer needed to satisfy uncertain and more volatile NonCSD sales.
 After integration, inventory increased for own-CSDs and rival products but decreased for own-NonCSDs (p-values<0.0001).
-Finally, DCs' sales forecast became less noisy for own-products but more noisy for rival products (p-values<0.0001).
+Finally, DCs' sales forecasts became less noisy for own-products but more noisy for rival products (p-values<0.0001).
 Of course, these mean comparisons do not control for any factor that might influence these variables, such as time trend, seasonal fluctuation, or unobservable heterogeneity at the DC-SKU level.
 We will consider these factors in our econometric analyses.